Veerle Casteleyn: Biography

 In 1997, Casteleyn moved to London to play the role of Jemima in the 1998 video production of Cats.
-After the video, she took on several roles apart of the swing in the West End's production of Cats.
+After the video, she took on several roles as part of the swing in the West End's production of Cats.
 Soon after, she started to perform as Jemima on a regular basis; she also understudied the roles of Victoria and Rumpleteazer.
 After Cats, she joined the UK tour of Carousel as Louise.
 After the tour was over, Casteleyn went back to her homeland of Belgium and performed as Fredrika in the European tour of A Little Night Music.

-In 2002, Casteleyn landed the role of Julia in the Belgian production of the French hit, “Roméo et Juliette: de la Haine à l’Amour” (appropriately renamed “Romeo en Julia: van Haat tot Liefde").
+In 2002, Casteleyn landed the role of Julia in the Belgian production of the French hit, "Roméo et Juliette: de la Haine à l’Amour" (appropriately renamed "Romeo en Julia: van Haat tot Liefde").
 It was her first lead role and her first time releasing a CD with her voice on it.

 After "Romeo en Julia", Casteleyn starred as Chava in the Straight From the Heart production of Fiddler on the Roof.
 After a short hiatus, she moved on to television, becoming a cast member on the Belgian TV show De Wet volgens Milo as Sonja, an intern at a law firm.
 At the end of 2005, she took part in the Belgian version of the Czech musical Dracula, as a part of the ensemble.

 In 2006, Casteleyn was a part of the ensemble in the Antwerp production of the ABBA song-inspired musical Mamma Mia!.
 On 9 August, she began rehearsals for the new Dutch production of Cats, in which she was a swing member (1st cover for Electra, 1st cover for Sylvani aka Jemima, and 2nd cover for Victoria).
 She took over the role of Jemima full-time in the summer of 2007.
 Cats premiered in Rotterdam in October, and toured the Netherlands until October 2007.

 In 2010, she was part of the ensemble in the Belgian production of Oliver!.

 After Oliver! she started rehearsals for the Musical Droomvlucht, which had World-Premiere on the 09.10.2011.
 She currently works as a dance teacher in Sint-Niklaas.